Kung Fu Hustle: Plot

-a powerful gang called the Crocodile gang terrorizes the police.
-However, the gang was easily and brutally defeated by a much more powerful gang known as the Axe Gang, led by a young killer named Brother Sum and an unnamed vice general.
+In 1940s Shanghai, the Crocodile gang is easily and brutally defeated by a much more powerful gang known as the Axe Gang, led by a young killer named Brother Sum and an unnamed vice general.
 Only Shanghai's poorest villages and slums are not affected by the Axe gang's killings.
-The only place in the village that has those slums is Pigsty Alley.
-Two thieves named Sing and Bone visit the village to extort the residents by pretending to be Axe gang members, though Sing and Bone are revealed to be very weak and horrible at fighting.
-However, Sing's stupid actions eventually attract the attention of some real gang members and their vice general after he threw a firecracker that exploded onto the vice general's head.
-Just as the vice general was about to kill one of the residents, an unknown force blows him 50 feet back while also breaking his back, causing the full gang to arrive.
-However, they were all quickly dealt with by three of the slum's tenants: Coolie (who revealed himself to be the one who killed the vice general), Tailor, and Donut, who are actually kung fu masters.
-However, fearing the Axe Gang's retaliation, the slum's Landlady evicts the trio.
+One such slum is Pigsty Alley.
+Two thieves named Sing and Bone visit the village to extort the residents by pretending to be Axe gang members, though Sing and Bone are revealed to be very weak and terrible at fighting.
+Sing eventually attracts the attention of some real gang members and their vice general after throwing a firecracker onto the vice general's head.
+Just as the vice general is about to kill one of the residents, an unknown force blows him 50 feet back while also breaking his back, causing him to summon the full gang.
+Three of the slum's tenants: Coolie (who revealed himself to be the one who killed the vice general), Tailor, and Donut, are revealed to actually be kung fu masters, and the three of them team up to defend the slum and defeat the gang.
+Fearing the gang's retaliation, the slum's landlady evicts the trio after Brother Sum orders the gang's retreat.

-The gang captures Sing and Bone and Brother Sum tried to kill them for posing as gang members.
+The gang captures Sing and Bone, and Brother Sum tries to kill them for posing as gang members.
 However, Sing and Bone narrowly escape using their lock picking skills, impressing Brother Sum, who offers to let them join the Axe Gang, on the condition that they kill someone.
 Sing recalls his childhood to Bone when he was tricked by a vagrant into buying a martial arts pamphlet with his meager savings.
-After practicing the pamphlet's Buddhist Palm technique, Sing attempted to save a non-verbal girl named Fong from bullies, but was instead beaten and humiliated.
-Sing became adamant that heroes never win, and resolved to be a villain.
+After practicing the pamphlet's Buddhist Palm technique, Sing attempted to save a non-verbal girl named Fong from bullies, but instead he was beaten and urinated on.
+Sing became adamant that heroes never win, and he resolved to be a villain.